Akirapearl/Ansible/README.md

 OS: Ubuntu Server 22.04.03 LTS

-Side-project: Add external usb drive HDD drive to be used as containers volume storage
+Side-project: Add external HDD drive to be used as containers volume storage